Legendandy/ROMA-VPS-Guide-How-to-Tunnel-ROMA-Localhost-Frontend-to-a-Public-URL/README.md

 sudo ufw allow 3000
 sudo ufw allow 5000
 ```
 That's all

-3000 is your frontend port, while 5000 is your backend port.

 So to access your website, you need to:

 ```
 http://YOUR.VPS.IP:3000 // for frontend
 http://YOUR.VPS.IP:5000 // for backend

+Replace YOUR.VPS.IP with your VPS IP address
 ```

 You can use your backend url to call roma using REST API.

-Here's a tutorial on that:
+Here's a tutorial on that: <a href="https://github.com/Legendandy/ROMA-Rest-API-Integration-Guide/blob/main/README.md">How to integrate ROMA into your applications using simple API calls</a>

 If you run into any problems, message me on X:_hadeelen